 Can people be allergic to condoms?

 Some people may have an allergic reaction to condoms, which can be due to spermicide or latex.
-If you think it might be due to the latex, you should try a polyurethane male (or female) condom.
+If you think it might be due to the latex, you should try a polyurethane external (male) (or internal/female) condom.
 Make sure the condom doesn’t have spermicide on it.

-Do I need to use other forms of contraception with the male condom?
+Do I need to use other forms of contraception with the external (male) condom?

 It’s a good idea to use two different types of contraception to increase protection against pregnancy.
 For example, you can use birth control pills and condoms.
 However, never use two condoms together – doing this causes friction, which increases the chances that the condom will break.

-- Female condoms are approximately 75%-82% effective in preventing pregnancy and STIs.
+- Internal (female) condoms are approximately 79%effective in preventing pregnancy and STIs.

-- Male condoms are more effective than female condoms
+- External (male)condoms are more effective than internal (female) condoms

-- DON’T use female condoms with a male condom.
+- DON’T use internal condoms with an external

-- Female condoms can be used for both vaginal and anal sex.
+- Internal (female) condoms can be used for both vaginal and anal sex.

-The female condom, also known as an “internal condom,” is a lubricated sheath worn by the female inside of her vagina during sex.
-The FC2 is made of nitrile (a type of synthetic rubber).
+The internal condom, also known as the “female condom,” is a lubricated sheath worn by the female inside of their vagina during sex.
+The FC2 is a type of internal condoms made of nitrile (a type of synthetic rubber).
 The FC2 is latex-free, so this is a good option if you or your partner has a latex allergy.
 The FC2 is pre-lubricated and is the only female condom that has been approved for vaginal sex by the United States Federal Food and Drug Administration (FDA).
-These condoms have been used by women and men, for vaginal sex and anal sex.
+These condoms have been used by people, for vaginal sex and anal sex.
 There are other condoms sold outside of the United States that are made of natural rubber latex (Cupid®, l’Amour® and Jeitosa®).

-The female condom acts as a barrier to sperm and many sexually transmitted infections by completely lining the vagina.
-The female condom has a ring at each end.
+The internal (female) condom acts as a barrier to sperm and many sexually transmitted infections by completely lining the vagina.
+The internal condom has a ring at each end.
 The inner ring, at the closed end of the sheath, lies inside the vagina.
-The outer ring, at the open end of the sheath, lies outside the vagina after the female condom has been inserted.
-The female condom provides protection against pregnancy and some protection against STIs.
+The outer ring, at the open end of the sheath, lies outside the vagina after the internal condom has been inserted.
+The internal condom provides protection against pregnancy and some protection against STIs.